 Besides the usual refrigerator and oven/stove, I have a variety of small appliances that I use on a regular basis.

-- Food Processor (I have this one) I didn’t put this on my wedding registry because I thought “how much would I really use a machine that just chops and mixes?”
+- Food Processor (I have this one): I didn’t put this on my wedding registry because I thought “how much would I really use a machine that just chops and mixes?”
 Turns out, I would use it a lot.
-I thought it would be fun to chop everything by hand, which was true for a couple of years, but a few kids later when I often only have one hand to cook or I have a baby on my back, I don’t like using a knife and the food processor is really helpful.
-I also use this often for chopping items for soups, slicing cabbage for sauerkraut, pre-chopping salad items for the whole week, etc
+I thought it would be fun to chop everything by hand at first, which was true for a couple of years, but now when I cook for a crowd (just the family, not to mention guests) the food processor is really helpful.
+I also use this often for chopping items for soups, slicing cabbage for sauerkraut, pre-chopping salad items for the whole week, etc.

-- Mixer (I have this one): Another one I didn’t get early on because I didn’t think we’d use it much (especially since I don’t bake much).
-While it is still not my most-used kitchen too, I do use it pretty often for blending things like homemade marshmallows or the dough for coconut flour biscuits, etc. Before we got this mixer, I just had the hand-mixer version and it worked really well too.
+- Mixer (I have this one): Another one I didn’t get early on because I didn’t think we’d use it much (especially since I don’t bake that often).
+While it is still not my most used kitchen tool, I do use it pretty often for blending things like homemade marshmallows or the dough for coconut flour biscuits, etc. Before we got this mixer, I just had the hand-mixer version and it worked really well too.

 - Dehydrator (I have this one): We went through several of the cheaper plastic type dehydrators but the Excalibur is considered the gold standard of dehydrators.
 Dehydrators are great for drying fruits and veggies, making beef jerky or salmon jerky, and more.
 My kids especially like apple chips made from dehydrated apples and strawberries.
 This appliance mainly gets used in the summer when there is excess produce that needs to be preserved.

-- Immersion Blender (I have this one): I use this all the time for pureeing soups in the pot, mixing batters (like almond flour pancake batter), etc
+- Immersion Blender (I have this one): I use this all the time for pureeing soups in the pot, mixing pancake batter, etc.

 - Cast Iron: A few good cast iron skillets can last forever.
 I use these for anything that has to go from stove to oven or for meats, bacon, sausage, etc. Another advantage is that trace amounts of iron are left in food to boost the body’s iron levels.